 - Photoboards & Displays - These are a great way to make your school stand out.
 Including these into your brand can take your school to another level and make an altogether polished feel.

 - Videography - Videos are becoming increasing popular; like photography, they capture what school life is like but in even more depth and is a really nice media to use.
 This would be a nice add-on feature, but this can be expensive and time-consuming.
 Find out why your school should use video to promote your school?

 3. Ensure brand consistency

 You need to keep your brand consistent.
 Make sure that all brand elements across all marketing channels are the same.
-I worked with a school once and over the years they had accumulated 4 logos that looked completed different, even though they were for the same school.
+I worked with a school once and over the years they had accumulated 4 logos that looked completed different.
+Even though they were from the same school.
 They used these logos across different marketing channels and if I hadn't known the school, when looking at these platforms they could have easily been different schools.
-Brand inconsistencies create confusion and diminishes trust with your audience.
+Brand inconsistencies create confusion and diminish trust with your audience.

 4. Look at your competitors